What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 CLIP-G (Giant) January 2023 750 million 77 Long Sentences

-CLIP-L is an improved version of CLIP-B, and most image generation AIs use CLIP-L.
+CLIP-L is an improved version of CLIP-B, and most image generation AI systems use CLIP-L.

-Long-CLIP-L is an enhanced model of CLIP-L, modified to handle longer text.
+Long-CLIP-L is an enhanced version of CLIP-L designed to understand longer text passages.

 T5xxl: Understanding Context

-T5xxl is a text-to-text generation model developed by Google, serving as a foundational technology for today’s AI services like chatbots and translation AIs.
+T5xxl is a text-to-text generation model developed by Google that forms the foundational technology behind AI chat systems and translation AI services we use today.

-While T5xxl can theoretically handle very long text, its accuracy decreases as the text lengthens.
+While T5xxl can theoretically handle very long texts, accuracy still decreases as text length increases.

 Model Name Release Parameters Token Comprehensible Text